timrwilliams/documentation/Add-on Documentation/Deployment/Custom Config.md

 $ cctrlapp APP_NAME/DEP_NAME config.add KEY1=VALUE1 KEY2=VALUE2 [...]
 ~~~

-Config parameters can be set in three ways and result in the respective JSON format:
+Config parameters can be set as in the following table and the are stored in
+JSON format.
+Multiline arguments can be set using the `\n` escape character.

 CLI parameter|JSON representation
 ---|---
 key=value|{"key": "value"}
-key value|{"key": "value"}
+key="multiline\nvalue"|{"key": "multiline\nvalue"}
 key|{"key": true}

+Note: It is recommended to use double quotes `"` for setting multispace or
+multiline values to make sure they are stored properly.

-## Listing Config Parameters
+## Listing Configuration Settings

 You can list the existing set of configuration settings by invoking the config
 command: